dancecoder/fanalyzer/README.md

 # Form Analyzer

-SPA WEB-application for insects form analyzing scientific research
+Single page WEB-application for insects form analyzing scientific research

 Algorithms which has been implemented here is: